athayazahrani/Athaya-Zahrani-Irmansyah-Capstone-Project-Module-1-Data-Nilai-Mahasiswa/README.md

 _Athaya Zahrani Irmansyah as a Purwadhika JCDS-0408 Student On Site Bandung 2024 /
 Capstone Project Module 1 with Case Study Student Data Usage (Data Nilai Mahasiswa)_

-- Konteks
+- Context
-  - Projek ini merupakan implementasi dari pembahasan mengenai _Python Programming Fundamental_ pada Modul 1 JCDS-0408 Purwadhika On Site Bandung 2024.
-Projek ini membuat suatu aplikasi yang diberi nama **"Portal Data Nilai Mahasiswa Mata Kuliah Kalkulus (Semester Ganjil) di Fakultas Teknik Sipil dan Perencanaan Tahun 2024"**.
-Dengan bantuan fitur CRUD (Create, Read, Update, dan Delete), program ini dapat membantu para pemangku kepentingan untuk merekap data mahasiswa dengan beberapa kategori input, serta dapat membantu menghitung rata-rata dan menentukan indeks akhir mahasiswa dengan cepat dan tepat.
+  - This project is an implementation of the discussion on Python Programming Fundamentals in Module 1 of JCDS-0408 Purwadhika On Site Bandung 2024.
+The project creates an application named "Student Grades Data Portal for Calculus Course (Odd Semester) at the Faculty of Civil Engineering and Planning in 2024".
+With the help of CRUD features (Create, Read, Update, and Delete), this program can assist stakeholders in recording student data with several input categories, as well as help calculate the average and determine the final student grade quickly and accurately.
-- Fitur Utama.
-Program ini mengandung 6 menu utama, yaitu:
+- Main Features.
+This program contains 6 main menus:
-  - Menu 1: Menampilkan Seluruh Data Mahasiswa (_Read Data_)
+  - Menu 1: Display All Student Data (Read Data)
-  - Menu 2: Menambahkan Data Mahasiswa (_Create Data_)
+  -Menu 2: Add Student Data (Create Data)
-  - Menu 3: Mengubah Data Mahasiswa (_Update Data_)
+  -Menu 3: Modify Student Data (Update Data)
-  - Menu 4: Menghapus Data Mahasiswa (_Delete Data_)
+  -Menu 4: Delete Student Data (Delete Data)
-  - Menu 5: Informasi Nilai Akhir Mahasiswa
+  -Menu 5: Student Final Grade Information
-  - Menu 6: Keluar dari Program
+  -Menu 6: Exit the Program
-- Objektif
+- Objective
-  - Menyediakan solusi efektif bagi pemangku kepentingan untuk menyimpan, mengakses, memperbaharui, dan menghapus data
+  - Provide an effective solution for stakeholders to store, access, update, and delete data
-  - Membantu pemangku kepentingan untuk mempercepat proses perhitungan nilai dan indeks akhir mahasiswa.
+  - Assist stakeholders in speeding up the process of calculating student grades and final indexes.
-  - Dapat digunakan untuk berbagai jenis pemangku kepentingan khususnya dalam bidang akademik
+  - Can be used by various types of stakeholders in the academic field
 - Stakeholders
-  - Guru
+  - Teachers
-  - Dosen
+  - Lecturers
-  - Tutor/fasilitator
+  - Tutors/facilitators
-  - Jenis tenaga pendidik lainnya
+  - Other types of educators
-- Limitasi
+- Limitations
-  - Keterbatasan kategori input (_field/kolom/keys_) dan menu/fitur utama.
-Kategori input dan menu/fitur utama bisa saja ditambah atau dikurang sesuai kebutuhan pemangku kepentingan
+  - Limited input categories (fields/columns/keys) and main menus/features.
+Input categories and main menus/features may be added or reduced according to stakeholders' needs.
-  - Keterbatasan validasi data yang dibutuhkan karena validasi data tidak selalu sama pada setiap pemangku kepentingan
+  - Limited data validation required, as data validation is not always the same for each stakeholder.
-  - Tidak ada pembaruan otomatis.
-Pembaruan data perlu dilakukan secara manual.
-Penggunaan data yang banyak dan lebih beragam memerlukan teknik _convert_ data lebih lanjut
+  - No automatic updates.
+Data updates need to be done manually.
+The use of larger and more varied data requires further data conversion techniques.
-- Instruksi Pengguna
+- User Instructions
-  - Data yang dibutuhkan di program ini adalah Nomor Induk Mahasiswa (NIM) sebagai data unik, nama, jurusan, semester, angkatan, nilai kuis, nilai UTS, dan nilai UAS
+  - The data needed in this program includes the Student Identification Number (NIM) as a unique data point, name, major, semester, year, quiz scores, midterm (UTS) scores, and final exam (UAS) scores.
-  - Pastikan kebutuhan data telah dipersiapkan sebelum diinput dan dijalankan di program
+  - Ensure the required data is prepared before inputting and running it in the program.
-  - Memerlukan instalasi tabulate untuk mendukung penampilan data dalam bentuk tabel
+  - Requires the installation of tabulate to support data display in table form.
-  - Untuk menjalankan program, gunakan file berekstensi '.py' pada laman ini
+  - To run the program, use the '.py' file on this page.
-  - Kontribusi Anda dalam proyek ini sangat dihargai.
-Hubungi jika membutuhkan bantuan, memberi saran/masukan, atau ingin berkontribusi lebih lanjut dalam projek ini
+  - Your contribution to this project is highly appreciated.
+Feel free to contact if you need help, have suggestions/feedback, or want to contribute further to this project.

-Terima Kasih - Athaya Zahrani Irmansyah
+Thank you - Athaya Zahrani Irmansyah